davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-:bulb:**NOTE: There are 2 enums that look alike.
-[TaskCreationOptions.RunContinuationsAsynchronously](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcreationoptions?view=netcore-2.0#System_Threading_Tasks_TaskCreationOptions_RunContinuationsAsynchronously) and [TaskContinuationOptions.RunContinuationsAsynchronously](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcontinuationoptions?view=netcore-2.0).
+:bulb:**NOTE: There are 2 enums that look alike. [`TaskCreationOptions.RunContinuationsAsynchronously`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcreationoptions?view=netcore-2.0#System_Threading_Tasks_TaskCreationOptions_RunContinuationsAsynchronously) and [`TaskContinuationOptions.RunContinuationsAsynchronously`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcontinuationoptions?view=netcore-2.0).
 Be careful not to confuse their usage.**

-## Always dispose CancellationTokenSource(s) used for timeouts
+## Always dispose `CancellationTokenSource`(s) used for timeouts

-CancellationTokenSources that are used for timeouts (are created with timers or uses the CancelAfter method), can put pressure on the timer queue if not disposed.
+`CancellationTokenSource` objects that are used for timeouts (are created with timers or uses the `CancelAfter` method), can put pressure on the timer queue if not disposed.

 ❌ **BAD** This example does not dispose the `CancellationTokenSource` and as a result the timer stays in the queue for 10 seconds after each request is made.